vikascod/crop-recommendation/README.md

 ## Features
 - Predicts suitable crops based on soil and climate data.
 - Provides information about the best crop for a given set of conditions.
-- Includes a user-friendly interface for data input.

 ## Data Source
 The dataset used for training and testing the model is available on Kaggle: